 Illinois has enacted a statute to address the situation through a Qualified Domestic Relations Order (QDRO).
 The QDRO allows funds in a retirement account to be divided between a plan participant and alternate payee, so they can be deposited into the alternate payee’s retirement account without penalty.
 A QDRO requires the administrator of your pension plan to comply with its terms, including those that require an assignment of rights or issuance of benefits to an alternate payee.

 A party who works for the state and has a pension plan under the public retirement system would use a Qualified Illinois Domestic Relations Order (QILDRO) to accomplish a property division in a divorce.
 Note that a QDRO or QIDRO can also be applied to the spousal support in an Illinois divorce case.

 These orders can be a hassle in Illinois divorce cases, and many parties opt to apply a more tangible marital asset to property division rather than go through the complicated process of creating a QDRO or QIDRO.
 However, there are tax benefits that may make a QDRO or QIDRO an option to consider.

 Any amounts you pay to your spouse in asset division or as support are not tax deductible.
 However, if you pay them to your spouse through a qualifying account through a domestic relations order, there are certain tax advantages.
 Likewise, you will not be subject to an early withdrawal penalty for the transfer of funds.

 If you would like to know more about retirement benefits in divorce and other complex property division topics, a skilled attorney can help you understand your options.
-Please contact Arami Law Office to set up an appointment with one of our complex property division lawyers today.
+Please contact Arami Law to set up an appointment with one of our complex property division lawyer today.